 Kids take part in a variety of fun activities that fit into leading healthy lifestyles.
 The week is all about enjoying the spirit of camp, teamwork, personal growth and good old-fashioned fun.
 Weaved into that are simple and easy tips for cooking in a healthy and portion-conscious way, and easing into behavior changes.

 Sign up for Camp 5210

-Register at One Heartland or contact 218-372-3988.
-If you have questions whether your child is a good fit for Camp 5210, please talk to your child’s doctor or care team.
+Register your child for Camp 5210 on One Heartland’s website.
+Or, call the camp’s registration manager at 218-372-3988.
+If you have questions about whether your child is a good fit for Camp 5210, please talk to your child’s doctor or care team.